otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/02-tower-defence-managing-stuff.md

 3. With `Vector2.Lerp` we are saying: move the enemy along the vector (the line) created between `startPosition` and `endPosition` according to its time on the path - e.g. if it should take 2 seconds to walk it, and it's been 1 second, then the enemy should be halfway along.
 4. Check whether the enemy has reached the endPosition.
 If yes, handle these two possible scenarios:

-  - The enemy is not yet at the last waypoint, so increase currentWaypoint and update lastWaypointSwitchTime.
+  - The enemy is not yet at the last waypoint, so increase `currentWaypoint` and update `lastWaypointSwitchTime`.
 Later, you'll add code to rotate the enemy so it points in the direction it's moving, too.
+  - The enemy reached the last waypoint, so this destroys it and triggers a sound effect.
+Later you'll add code to decrease the player's `health`, too.

+Save the script and return to the editor.